This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Leverage Your Data

-Back up your corporate sponsorship ask with data!
+Always back up your corporate sponsorship asks with supporter data!
 Determine what demographics a sponsor is targeting, and provide them with information about your event that would be relevant.
 For example, if a company tends to target women aged 50 to 60, let the company know how many people or what percentage of participants attending your event fall into that group.

 Find the Right Timing